-Usability refers to ease of use and effectiveness of cleaning floors, mapping out home space, navigating multiple rooms and cleaning edges and corners.
+Usability refers to the ease of use and effectiveness of cleaning floors, mapping out home space, navigating multiple rooms, and cleaning edges and corners.
 Other aspects include pairing with the app, enabling Wi-Fi, programming schedule cleanings.

-Usability of 980 model is stated to be user-friendly and intuitive which makes it the best Roomba.
+The usability of the 980 models is stated to be user-friendly and intuitive which makes it the best Roomba.
 Pairing with the app happens easily as confirmed by most users.
 Once Wi-Fi enabling is done scheduled cleanings can be programmed easily through the app.
 It can easily be controlled through Google Home or Amazon Alexa.
 The 960 model also offers similar advantages.
-The setup is easy to figure out and Wi-Fi connection is easy to set up as well.
+The setup is easy to figure out and the Wi-Fi connection is easy to set up as well.

 Bottom Line: Both models are equipped with similar capabilities.
-However, the 980 model is fitted with longer battery life as compared to Roomba 960.
+However, the 980 models is fitted with longer battery life as compared to Roomba 960.

 Maintenance is a common concern when it comes to appliances.
 This aspect refers to how the models can be cleaned and maintained and how often that needs to be done by the users.